-- a) The central committee shall ordinarily meet once every year.
-The executive committee may call an extraordinary meeting of the central committee whenever it deems such a meeting desirable and shall do so upon the request in writing of one-third or more of the members of the central committee. - b) The general secretary shall take all possible steps to ensure that there be adequate representation present from each of the main confessions and from the main geographical areas of the membership of the World Council of Churches and of the major interests of the World Council. - c) The central committee shall determine the date and place of its own meetings and of the meetings of the assembly.
+- committee shall be discharged when its report has been received by the subsequent assembly. - b.
+The central committee shall determine the dates and places of its meetings and of the assembly. - c.
+The executive committee may call an extraordinary meeting of the central committee whenever it deems such a meeting desirable and shall do so upon the request in writing of one-third or more of the members of the central committee. - d.
+The general secretary shall take all possible steps to ensure that there is adequate representation present from each of the main confessions and from the main geographical areas of the membership of the World Council of Churches and of the major interests of the Council.